List of data breaches

-This is a list of reports about data breaches, using data compiled from various sources, including press reports, government news releases, and mainstream news articles.
+This is a non-exhaustive list of reports about data breaches, using data compiled from am news articles.
 The list includes those involving the theft or compromise of 30,000 or more records, although many smaller breaches occur continually.
+Note that other sources compile more complete lists.
 Breaches of large organizations where the number of records is still unknown are also listed.
 In addition, the various methods used in the breaches are listed, with hacking being the most common.

 As a result of data breaches, it is estimated that in first half of 2018 alone, about 4.5 billion records were exposed.
 In 2019, a collection of 2.7 billion identity records, consisting of 774 million unique email addresses and 21 million unique passwords, was posted on the web for sale.
 In January 2024, a data breach dubbed the "mother of all breaches" was uncovered.
 Over 26 billion records, including some from Twitter, Adobe, Canva, LinkedIn, and Dropbox, were found in the database.
 No organization immediately claimed responsibility.